learn-co-curriculum/configuring-python-08-2022/README.md

   Python.
 - **`pipenv`**: a combination of `pip` and a virtual environment.
 Manages `pip` dependencies and saves them in `Pipfile`s that can be shared with teammates.

 ***

+## Introduction

+Welcome to Python PD!

+We're starting today with a topic that's often a pain-point for Python
+beginners: application structure.
+In time, Python's insistence on explicit structure will save you time and frustration.
+That usually takes a while.

+This is going to be structured as a **demo / Q & A**, with three sections of material and three opportunities for questions.
+The curriculum team will keep track of the chat throughout, and we will address the questions when each section is complete.
+The first will be a bit longer than the other three.

+While this is intended to be a demo rather than a code-along, a GitHub repo will be shared in the chat in just a moment.
+Make sure to `fetch` all branches, as they represent the endpoints of each section.

+***